SQream/sqream_docs/reference/sql/sql_functions/index.rst

      - Converts a number to a hexadecimal string representation
    * - :ref:`to_unixts`
      - Converts a ``DATE`` or ``DATETIME`` to a UNIX Timestamp
+   * - :ref:`chr`
+     - Returns the ASCII character representation of the supplied integer
+   * - :ref:`is_castable`
+     - Checks whether a cast operation is possible or supported for a given column and data type and provides an alternative when there is an exception

 Date and Time
 ^^^^^^^^^^^^^^^^

 The following table shows the **date and time** functions:

 .. list-table::